Namebini-giizis (Suckerfish Moon)/Makwa-giizis (Bear Moon), February 12, 2024

 I hear some people say that looking for (and constructing) new Anishinaabe words to describe items that in the old days did not exist in Anishinaabe izhitwaawin (Indigenous way of life) is a form of cultural appropriation.
 Incorporating Western concepts into our language is a bad thing, they say.
 It creates a barrier between us and the world of our ancestors.
 It kills the spirit of our language and our culture.
 Keep our language real, they say.

-But is it really a form of appropriation, and is it really such a bad thing when neologisms invade our language?
+Yet, is it truly a form of appropriation, and is it genuinely negative when neologisms enter our language?

-First if all, I think that "cultural appropriation" is a modern buzzword that is used both appropriately and (all too often) inappropriately.
-Appropriation typically takes place when a dominant group of people takes something from a minority group of people and incorporates it as their own.
-So, I'm not sure if when a minority group makes up new words to describe "foreign" concepts of dominant society in their own language can be regarded as a form of cultural appropriation.
-Reversed appropriation, perhaps?
+Firstly, I believe that "cultural appropriation" is a contemporary buzzword that is used both correctly and (quite frequently) incorrectly.
+Appropriation usually occurs when a dominant group adopts something from a minority group and makes it their own.
+Therefore, I'm uncertain if it can be considered cultural appropriation when a minority group creates new words in their language to describe "foreign" concepts from the dominant society.
+Maybe it's reversed appropriation?

-"To know the language is to truly comprehend its complete and complex nature.
-Only by speaking the language right we are able to mentally grasp the worldview and spiritual depth it reflects."
+"To know the language is to fully grasp its intricate nature and the messages it seeks to convey.
+Only by speaking the language correctly can we mentally embrace the worldview and spiritual depth it embodies."

-Purism, a rigid adherence to purity in language, is not always a good thing.
-An etymologic/semantic approach* to Anishinaabemowin however, is invaluable when it comes to understanding, truly comprehending, the language.
-To know the language is to truly comprehend its complete and complex nature and what it wants to convey.
-Only by speaking the language right we are able to mentally grasp the worldview and spiritual depth it reflects.
+Purism, a strict commitment to linguistic purity, is not always a good thing.
+However, an etymologic/semantic approach* to Anishinaabemowin is essential for genuinely understanding the language.
+To know the language is to fully grasp its intricate nature and the messages it seeks to convey.
+Only by speaking the language correctly can we mentally embrace the worldview and spiritual depth it embodies.

-Anishinaabeg, during their migration journeys and throughout the ages, have always been adopting cultural habits and concepts and ceremonial items and people and clans from other tribes, including the Europeans and Americans.
-This accounts for the cultural, demographic, and (at one time in history) military strength of the Anishinaabeg.
-Anishinaabeg have always been adopters, so neologisms in themselves are no curse at all.
-Especially since their language energizes and replenishes itself and does not borrow foreign vocabulary.
-It's perfectly okay to have Ojibwe words for mars, elephant, monkey, bicycle, television, computer, projector, telephone, and what not.
+Throughout their migration journeys and over the centuries, the Anishinaabeg have consistently adopted cultural practices, concepts, ceremonial items, people, and clans from other tribes, as well as from Europeans and Americans.
+This adaptability has contributed to the cultural, demographic, and historically military strength of the Anishinaabeg.
+They have always been open to adopting new elements, so neologisms are not seen as a negative.
+Particularly since their language revitalizes and renews itself without borrowing foreign vocabulary.
+It is entirely acceptable to have Ojibwe words for mars, elephant, monkey, bicycle, television, computer, projector, telephone, and other such terms.

-The way new learners nowadays speak the language reminds me of Dunglish (Dutch English).
-The Dutch speak a form of very un-English English, directly translated from the source language, and sounding rather ludicrous in the ears of native speakers of the English language.
-True, languages are essentially tools for communication, but that doesn't mean that all languages are alike any more than all cultures are alike!
-We have to bear in mind that a different language is an entirely different way of encoding thought for transmission, and in many ways literally shapes the way we think.
-A language defines who we are, it reflects our cultural identity and worldview, and a language lost is an entire mode of thought lost to human knowledge.
-The words and the grammar are precious, a piece of understanding about us, the world, and our relationship to it.
+The way new learners today speak the language reminds me of Dunglish (Dutch English).
+The Dutch often speak a version of English that is very un-English, directly translated from Dutch, and it sounds quite amusing to native English speakers.
+While it's true that languages are primarily tools for communication, this doesn't imply that all languages are the same, just as not all cultures are the same!
+We must remember that a different language represents a completely different method of encoding thoughts for communication, and in many ways, it literally shapes our thinking.
+A language defines our identity, reflects our cultural identity and worldview, and losing a language means losing an entire way of thinking from human knowledge.
+The words and grammar are invaluable, offering insights into ourselves, the world, and our relationship with it.

-"People nowadays learn the language but backward, and the spiritual depth and richness of our language (and with it, our culture) have (nearly) been lost forever."
+"Today, people are learning the language in reverse, and the spiritual depth and richness of our language (and, by extension, our culture) have been (almost) lost forever."

-It's no use to try returning to the old ways.
-Those are gone forever.
-But we owe it to ourselves to keep the language alive by letting in new words and concepts - and at the same time to keep it alive by acknowledging the spiritual depth it used to have when our great grandparents were still around and everybody in Anishinaabe Aki still lived off the land and followed the seasons and were still fluent in the language.
-We can't return to the old ways but we must learn to understand, and honor, the way our ancestors thought and saw the world.
-If we can't or willing to do this, Anishinaabe izhinamowin, the extraordinary rich and dynamic worldview we inherited from our forebears, will be forever lost to the next generations.
+Trying to return to the old ways is pointless, as they are gone for good.
+Yet, we owe it to ourselves to keep the language alive by adopting new words and ideas, while also maintaining its vibrancy by acknowledging the spiritual depth it had when our great-grandparents were alive, when everyone in Anishinaabe Aki lived off the land, followed the seasons, and spoke the language fluently.
+Although returning to the old ways is impossible, we must aim to understand and honor our ancestors' perspectives and worldview.
+If we are unable or unwilling to do this, to keep it from becoming stagnant, Anishinaabe izhinamowin, the incredibly rich and dynamic worldview we inherited from our predecessors, will be lost forever to future generations.

 Miigwech gibizindaw, thank you for listening.